 I have engaged in the past in the study of discourse-pragmatic approaches to the teaching of pronunciation and intonation of English as a Foreign Language (especially with what is known as Discourse Intonation), and the description of different prosodic configurations of speech genres in English from a Systemic Functional Linguistic perspective.

 I hold over a decade of experience lecturing in Phonetics and Phonology in Higher Education institutions.
 In Buenos Aires, Argentina, I lectured in Practical Phonetics and Discourse Analysis modules in ELT and Translation programmes, both in face-to-face and distance education programmes.
 In the UK, I have taught in several modules at the University of York, including introductory Phonetics and Phonology, The Prosody of English, and Social Interaction and Conversation Analysis, among others.
 I have also been a tutor at the Summer Course in English Phonetics at UCL (2018, 2019).

 I have participated widely in public engagement activities, showcasing my research to different audiences.
 I was a finalist in the Three Minute Thesis competition in York in 2018, and in Falling Walls Lab London in 2019, and got third prize in the UoY 2018 Humanities Research Centre Poster Competition.
 I took part in several science exhibitions with interactive activities on conversation analytic research for kids and adults such as YorNight, and the Festival of Ideas.
 I am featured in the Linguistic Horizons section of the February 2020 Babel Magazine issue, discussing my work on CA-IL and co-animations.

-I am currently part of the founding members and was until 2020 part of the coordinating committee of the EMCA Remote Data Sessions project (#EMCARemote) with Dr. Jack Joyce and Natalie Flint (Ulster University).
+I am one of the founding members and was until 2020 part of the coordinating committee of the EMCA Remote Data Sessions project (#EMCARemote) with Dr. Jack Joyce and Natalie Flint (Ulster University).
 Since 2017 until 2019, we held online data sessions with other postgraduate students and early career researchers from around the world, enabling academics from different points of the globe to exchange knowledge and feedback, and during the pandemic we changed focus to contribute protocols for different universities and centres to move their data sessions online.
 The project is now sponsored by the International Society of Conversation Analysis (ISCA).